 One of the most effective tools available to U.S. consumers for protecting their credit from identity thieves is now free, thanks to a federal law that took effect Friday.

 Consumers can now freeze and unfreeze their credit at the three major credit bureaus without being charged.
 Prior to the law taking effect, it cost consumers in almost half the states $3 to $12 per bureau to freeze or unfreeze their credit reports.

 A freeze prevents lenders from accessing a person’s credit report – which is necessary for getting a loan or new credit card.
 This essentially prevents thieves from opening a new account in that person’s name or the name of someone in their family.

 The new law following last year’s disclosure from Equifax, one of the three credit reporting agencies, that a major data breach exposed the personal information of 148 million Americans and prompted lawmakers to take action.

 According to the U.S. Consumer Financial Protection Bureau (CFPB), the federal law requiring free security freezes “does not apply to someone who requests your credit report for employment, tenant-screening, or insurance purposes.”
-Other credit reporting companies, for example employment or tenant screening companies, might charge a fee to place and lift a security freeze based on your state laws, the CFPB states.
+Other credit reporting companies, for example, employment or companies that are known for screening tenants on behalf of landlords, might charge a fee to place and lift a security freeze based on your state laws, the CFPB states.

 You can place a freeze on your credit file at any time, but you must contact each credit reporting company.
 For more information, visit the nationwide credit reporting companies’ websites or call the numbers below: